hyperledger-archives/sawtooth-rfcs/README.md

     - Before actually entering FCP, *all* members of the subteam must sign off;
     this is often the point at which many subteam members first review the RFC in full depth.
-  - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
+  - The FCP lasts one week, or seven calendar days.
 It is also advertised widely, e.g. in [Sawtooth Mailing List](https://lists.hyperledger.org/mailman/listinfo/hyperledger-stl).
 This way all stakeholders have a chance to lodge any final objections before a decision is reached.